UPDATE 21 June, 2019 - Longest day of the year

 Ole Smokes Smoke Roasted Coffee is a Grande Prairie Alberta company that smoke roasts and traditional roasts its own line of fantastic coffees.
 Heaven 11 is the only location east of Alberta where Ole Smokes coffee is available in a cafe environment, it is properly named Ole Smokes Cafe.
 Of course online purchases are always available by going to https://olesmokescoffee.com/

 Once you have tried Ole Smokes Coffee you will be stopping by Heaven 11 every time you drive the northern leg of Highway 11.
-Ground and whole bean coffee is available to take with you, so you will never be without it!
-Try the Whiskey Oak coffee - it is truly fantastic.
-Be certain to check out their unique commercials they have on their website.
+Ground and whole bean coffee will be available to take with you, so you will never be without it!

 We have a fully operational